saiedmighani/earthquake_time_series_LSTM/README.md

 3- Cluster mass center translation.
 [The hyperparameters for the DBSCAN were eps = 0.2 and min_samples=5].
 <div style="text-align:center"><img src="assets/Medium_cluster_a.jpg" /></div>
+Figure: Translation and transformation with time as clusters of earthquake evolve.
+We could use these changes as features for earthquake forecasts (Image by author).

 ### Feature importance

 For an initial assessment on the developed features, I filtered only the section of the time-series data before the main Loma Prieta Earthquake.
 I averaged the data for every 20 rows and added the features derived from the spatial clustering to the original dataframe columns.
 Finally, I added a target label as the time to the main Loma Prieta Earthquake (time_to_failure).<br>
 A single regression analysis was run for preliminary assessment of the features.
 Note that this regression is only for exploratory purposes, and the results need to be cross-validated on other distinct test earthquake datasets as a future effort.
-The following correlation map (Figure 7) shows that the features are in fact strong indicators of the time to the main earthquake.<br>
+The following correlation map (Figure below) shows that the features are in fact strong indicators of the time to the main earthquake.<br>
 <div style="text-align:center"><img src="plots/EDA_corr_plots.png" /></div>
+Figure: Correlation between features and the target label (time_to_failure).
+As can be seen, these are strong indicators of the time to failure.
+See GitHub repository for full description of columns (Image by author).<br>
-The feature importance plot in Figure 8 showed interesting implications.
+The feature importance plot in Figure below showed interesting implications.
 The dept_std, long_std, and lat_std, indicate the aspect ratio of the cluster.
 This means closer to the failure, the cluster tends to elongate more vertically and longitudinally and less latitudinally.
 These were the strongest features.
 Also, density is negatively correlated, meaning that the size of the cluster expands before failure.
 Another interesting aspect is the mean magnitude of earthquakes which is a curious case.
 An inspection of the dataset for a few other earthquakes also showed this trend.
 This means that before the main earthquake happens, the mean magnitude of events in fact declines.
 In other words, the fault becomes more seismically silent.
 This is a curious case and needs further study.<br>
 <div style="text-align:center"><img src="plots/features.png" /></div>
+Figure: Feature importance based on linear regression on Loma Prieta earthquake.
+Features are discussed in the text.
+See GitHub repositopry for full description of columns (Image by author).

 I finally tried this hybrid modeling technique on a new dataset, belonging to Parkfield earthquake.
 It resulted in R^{2} value of 0.98 However, the model could still be more stable, as it is yet overfit.